Skip to Content

 It is simple and easy to make and topped with black sesame seeds and spicy mayo.
 This Asian-inspired dish is great for dinners or lunch.

-If you like sushi bowls, you should also try our yummy 3 ingredients eel sauce for sushi, and my easy tempura sushi roll.
+If you like sushi bowls, you should also try our yummy 3-ingredient eel sauce for sushi, and my easy tempura sushi roll.

 California Roll Sushi Bowls are healthy and so delicious.
-It is a lot of flavors and textures going on together.
+There are a lot of flavors and textures going on together.

 What Ingredients are in a California Roll?